karisuchy/surfs_up/README.md

 ## Overview

-Develop a plan to move to [which island?]
-Hawii and open a Surf n' Shake Shop that will serve surf boards and ice cream to locals and tourists.
-I have already developed a business plan and am now analyzing weather patterns to make sure precipitation and temperatures are ideal for this type of shop.
+The goal of this project is to help otherws develop a plan to move to open a Surf n' Shake Shop in [which island?]
+Hawii.
+The shop will serve surf boards and ice cream to locals and tourists.
+I analyzed weather patterns to make sure precipitation and temperatures are ideal for this type of shop.

-In addition to using my personal savings, I will need investor backing.

 ## Resources